SATAY-LL/SATAY-jupyter-book/mini_book/docs/00-Intro/data-analysis-workflow.md

 Note that the input files can be either uncompressed FASTQ files or gzipped FASTQ (with an extension fastq.gz or fq.gz) and the output fields should ideally have the same extension as the input files (i.e. .fastq or .fq).
 The convention is using field:parameter, where ‘parameter’ is typically a number.
-(To make the (relative long commands) more readable in the command line, use \\ and press enter to continue the statement on the next line) (See ‘Datacarpentry workshop > data Wrangling and Processing for Genomics > Trimming and Filtering’ for examples how to run software).
-Trimmomatic can only run a single file at the time.
-If more files need to be trimmed using the same parameters, use
+(To make the (relative long commands) more readable in the command line, use \\ and press enter to continue the statement on the next line) (See https://datacarpentry.org/wrangling-genomics/03-trimming/index.html for examples how to run software).
+Trimmomatic can only run a single file at the time.If more files need to be trimmed using the same parameters, use:

 ```{bash}
 for infile in *.fastq